ChefBoyarB/Phantom-Analysis/Comparison_Analysis/README.md

 - Compare depth on the common `mm` grid created by the script, not by raw pixel row.
 - Treat `profile_fit_r2` mainly as a QC metric.
 For that field, the main goal is high values for both tracers, not necessarily a significant difference.
 - For tracer separation, the most informative metrics are usually `effective_diffusivity_mm2_s`, `fitted_profile_auc_concentration_x_mm`, and sometimes `fitted_Cs`.
+- For pump-on datasets, `peclet_number` is often a better transport comparison than velocity alone because it reflects both convection and diffusivity.

 ## Best Practice